 Put a modern spin on a crochet classic with this simple crochet granny stitch shawl!
-Find the full free pattern below or purchase the ad-free, printable PDF for $2.75 here.
+Find the full free pattern below or purchase the ad-free, printable PDF here.
 Scroll down to learn how to win a heap of free yarn from Lion Brand!

 This simple crochet granny stitch shawl post is a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.

 As the oldest daughter in my family and one of the oldest cousins in my clan, I spent my childhood “leading” (ie. bossing) the younger kids into activities that suited my interests.